mucommander/mucommander/readme.txt

  - Email files: fixed folders not being handled properly since v0.7

 Known issues:
- - Translations for new features are missing
+ - Translations for new features are temporarily missing
- - Slow TAR and Zip extraction for small files because extraction is not performed sequentially (yet)
+ - Slow TAR and Zip extraction for small files because extraction is not performed sequentially
  - Mac OS X-specific files not transferred properly
  - Image viewer doesn't free memory properly under Mac OS X
  - Pipe '|' and other shell operators cannot be used in 'Run Command'